 XAVCS Video File Support

-In addition to 4K Ultra HD video compatibility the new version now also handles XAVCS files at that resolution.
+In addition to 4K Ultra HD video compatibility Movie Edit Pro 2016 can also handle XAVCS files at that resolution.

 For a full rundown on input and output compatibility click here: